 1. Start your trip by visiting St. Stephen’s Cathedral

-St. Stephen’s Cathedral is a great representation of Vienna architecture and the city itself!
-You can find its silhouette on most souvenirs or as part of the most emblematic images of Austria.
+St. Stephen’s Cathedral is a great representation of Vienna architecture and a real landmark – you can find its silhouette on most souvenirs or as part of the most emblematic images of Austria!

-The building is such an icon it HAS to be among your top things to do in Vienna, no question about that!
-It would be almost like going to Barcelona and not seeing Sagrada Familia, at least from the outside, if you skip it!
+The building is such an icon it HAS to be among your best things to do in Vienna, no question about that!
+It would be almost like going to Barcelona and not seeing Sagrada Familia!

-Are you wondering about one of the first things to do in Vienna, Austria after you arrive?
-Joining a free 2-hour walking tour is the #1 activity because you get to walk around the streets like any local and see the main sights!
+Are you wondering about one of the first best things to do in Vienna, Austria after you arrive so you can learn as much as you can about Vienna’s history?
+Joining a free 2-hour walking tour is the #1 and most popular activity because you get to walk around the streets like any local and visit some cool places in Vienna.

-But sometimes free tours can be a bit overcrowded so you might prefer an organized tour and here is one I can recommend.
-And if maybe you would rather go for a private tour that you can customize to your needs and preferences while being able to ask how ever many questions you may have, here is an exclusive private tour for you.
+Sometimes complimentary tours can be a bit overcrowded so you might prefer a paid organized walk – I can recommend this one.
+If you would rather go for a private option, here is an exclusive private one for you.